 Since the 1960s, when the concept of expanded nursing education emerged as a means to provide primary care to the medically underserved, the roles of advanced practice registered nurses (APRNs) have become an essential part of healthcare in the United States.

 The role of APRNs continues to grow, providing services that were previously offered by physicians and seen as the solution to a shortage of primary care providers.
 The need for Family Nurse Practitioners (FNPs) and Doctors of Nursing Practice (DNPs), which both fall under the umbrella of APRNs, is critical.

 The biggest differences between the FNP and DNP degrees are education, training, and experience.
-In a clinical setting, FNPs are known to take a patient-centered healthcare approach, while DNPs utilize technology, healthcare and business acumen for nursing best practices.
+In a clinical setting, FNPs are known to take a while DNPs utilize technology, healthcare, and business acumen for nursing best practices.

 An FNP is a masters-level degree that prepares graduates to work in leadership and management roles, typically in clinical settings in primary healthcare practices.
 They work either autonomously or in collaboration with other medical professionals.
 They focus on diagnosing and treating patients.
 Other duties include managing acute and chronic conditions.

 A DNP is a doctoral-level degree that focuses on the science, business, and management side of nursing.
 DNPs utilize evidence-based skills and practices to improve health outcomes for patients.
 The degree program gives DNPs the skills to examine healthcare trends and implement policy and clinical changes.
 Many also work in private practice to focus on patient care.
 DNPs are registered nurses with masters and doctoral degrees.

 FNP degrees prepare nurses to be primary healthcare providers across a lifespan, from infant to adult.
 The lifespan-centered approach allows FNPs to care for families and individuals, including through pregnancy.